What Is Mesothelioma?

 Key Fact: Mesothelioma Is Not Lung Cancer

 Although mesothelioma is often confused with lung cancer, they are distinct diseases.
 Mesothelioma develops in the lining surrounding the lungs (or other organs), not within the lung tissue itself.
 Both can be caused by asbestos, but they have different cell types, treatment protocols, and legal pathways.
-Learn more on our asbestos and lung cancer page.
+See our detailed comparison below or visit our asbestos and lung cancer page.